 That might sound like obvious advice, but believe me, it’s easy to get carried away when starting out.

-Here’s what you need for your home studio setup:
+Here’s the list of gear you need for your home recording studio setup:

 Our list is based on the assumption that we are thinking about the most common type of home recording studio setup; that starts with a computer and a DAW.